kushin101094/NTB-exchange-v.01/README.md

 ## Contributing
-Open an issue or a pull request rewikiex module
+Open an issue or a pull request ntb module

 ## License
 Free